 Myra Chappius (she/her) is the author of six works of fiction and poetry.
 While her passion lies with shorter creations, it is her aspiration to complete a full-length novel and screenplay someday.
 She enjoys reading, music, travel, and learning.
 When not doing mom things, she is working full-time, seeing the latest movie, or waiting an acceptable length of time before returning to Universal Orlando to satiate her Harry Potter obsession.

-Jacqueline (she/her) is a writer, editor, and copyeditor living in California.
-She earned her BA in English and creative writing at the University of California, Riverside.
-She was a 2021 publishing fellow with the Los Angeles Review of Books and an editor and co-editor for PubLab and Mosaic Art and Literary Journal.
-She serves as the fiction editor for Wild Greens magazine and a copyeditor for the Los Angeles Review of Books and The Arrow Journal.
+Jacqueline (she/her) earned her BA in English and creative writing at the University of California, Riverside.
+She was a 2021 publishing fellow with the Los Angeles Review of Books and an editor and co-editor for PubLab and UCR's Mosaic Art and Literary Journal.
+She is currently the fiction editor for Wild Greens magazine and a copyeditor for the Los Angeles Review of Books and The Arrow Journal.

 Maggie Topel (she/her) is an artist and writer living in Philadelphia.
 She designs our seasonal Wild Greens logo and social media avatar.

 Hayley (she/her) creates the cover image for each issue of Wild Greens magazine and serves as the Arts Editor.
 Hayley is a social justice seeker, world traveler, rock climber, dog snuggler, frisbee player, event planner, and storyteller.
 She loves to paint with watercolors, embroider, and write.
 She grew up reading sci-fi and fantasy, and to this day she still turns to those genres to help her make sense of the world.
 She calls Philadelphia home and wouldn't have it any other way.
-You can find Hayley on Instagram @hayley3390 or @haypaints.
-She accepts commissions, and you can find examples of her work on her website.
+You can find Hayley on Instagram @hayley3390.

 Rebecca Lipperini (she/her) is a writer, teacher, and academic living in Philadelphia, and the founding editor of Wild Greens magazine (hi!).
 She holds a PhD in English from Rutgers University, where she taught all kinds of classes on literature and poetry and writing, and wrote all kinds of papers on the same.
 Her essay on the soothing aesthetics of the supermarket was recently published in PubLab.
 She teaches in the Critical Writing Program at the University of Pennsylvania.